-Climate change is influencing both acute short-term weather events and longer-term chronic climate trends.
+Risk Implication Mitigating Actions Risk onmental and Social Risks Diversity, equity nate change Climate change is influencing both acute short-term weather events and longer-term chronic climate trends.
 These climate-related impacts are influencing society, business and consumer purchasing behaviour both in terms of physical acute or chronic severe weather-related events and/or transitional risks including changes in markets, technology, policy, legal requirements, and reputational expectations.
-Responding to the specific challenges of climate change is intimately linked to Brambles' sustainable, low-carbon circular 'share and reuse' model

-- · Brambles is intrinsically a low-carbon intensity business - Brambles is a sustainable business because of its circular 'share and reuse' model, which reduces carbon emissions, demand on natural resources, and eliminates waste for customers in the world's supply chains - · As a leader in the circular economy, Brambles understands the potential to address climate change by focusing on both its impact on climate change and the impact of climate change on Brambles - Brambles' network density and dispersed footprint provides inherent resilience against extreme climate events such as floods, droughts, wildfires etc. Brambles continues to evaluate the impact of such events on its network and implement robust mitigations - · Brambles has adopted the TCFD framework with an ongoing project to assess the risks and opportunities for the business using climate scenario analysis (further details on TCFD are on pages 20-22) - Brambles is committed to a 1.5°C climate future aligned with the Paris Agreement and carbon emissions SBT.
+Responding to the specific challenges of climate change is intimately linked to Brambles' sustainable, low-carbon circular 'share and Brambles is intrinsically a low-carbon intensity business Brambles is a sustainable business because of its circular 'share and reuse' model, which reduces carbon emissions, demand on natural resources, and eliminates waste for customers in the world's supply chains As a leader in the circular economy, Brambles understands the potential to address climate change by focusing on both its impact on climate change and the impact of climate change on Brambles Brambles' network density and dispersed footprint provides inherent resilience against extreme climate events such as floods, droughts, wildfires etc. Brambles continues to evaluate the impact of such events on its network and implement robust mitigations and inclusion (DE&I) Brambles has adopted the TCFD framework with an ongoing Brambles has adopted the TCFD framework with an ongoing Project to assess the risks and opportunities for the business using climate scenario analysis (further details on TCFD are on pages 20-22) Brambles is committed to a 1.5°C climate future aligned with the Paris Agreement and carbon emissions SBT.
 It has established its 2030 SBT covering its Scope 1, 2 and 3 emissions.
-Brambles has also committed to achieving net-zero carbon emissions by 2040 - · As part of its Climate Positive targets, Brambles has maintained its carbon-neutral position since June 2021 and 100% of the electricity used at its service centres is from renewable sources.
-This includes electricity from renewable contracts 39%, on-site generation 3% and Energy Attribute Certificates (EACs) 58% - Brambles' demand for sustainably sourced timber addresses deforestation and its impact on climate change through its 2025 afforestation target - Brambles' climate change reporting (as part of the wider sustainability reporting) is in line with the requirements of the TCFD.
-Plans are in place to progressively align with the standards issued by the International Sustainability Standards Board over FY24/25 - Compliance and control systems in place to mitigate the risk of greenwashing
+Brambles has also committed to achieving net-zero carbon emissions by 2040 As part of its Climate Positive targets, Brambles has maintained its carbon-neutral position since June 2021 and 100% of the electricity used at its service centres is from renewable sources.
+This includes electricity from renewable contracts 39%, on-site generation 3% and Energy Attribute Certificates (EACc) 58% Human rights Certificates (EACs) 58% Brambles' demand for sustainably sourced timber addresses Sustainable time Sustainable timber sourcing ľ 2025 afforestation target Brambles' climate change reporting (as part of the wider sustainability reporting) is in line with the requirements of Safety the TCFD.
+Plans are in place to progressively align with the standards issued by the International Sustainability Standards Board over FY24/25 Compliance and control systems in place to mitigate the risk of greenwashing missions targets As a part of its climate change risk management and sustainability goals, Brambles has set publicly stated 2030 SBT for its Scope 1, 2 and 3 emissions.
+If Brambles fails to achieve those targets, or does not comply with greenhouse gas emissions laws, it may incur financial loss, be subject to legal or regulatory action or suffer reputational damage In addition to the actions in the Climate Change Risk, Brambles has a dedicated decarbonisation function and has developed an actionable roadmap to assist it in achieving this goal with 2030 targets for each of its regions